-Most people will start the sport as an age group athlete: an amateur triathlete who races in triathlons within their age group, and competes against others who are of same age and sex.
+Most people will start the sport as an age group athlete: an amateur triathlete who races in triathlons within their age group, and competes against others who are of same age and gender.
 Age groupers make up over 90% of all triathletes and are, because of their large numbers, a key part of events.

 Age group’s range from Junior, to 16-19, and then to all ages divided into 5 year categories.
 Typically an age grouper will get into triathlon for fun, enjoyment, fitness and social reasons.

 The pinnacle for an Age Group athlete is to qualify for the Age Group World Championships Team, whereby a team of the top age group athletes in the country travel to the ITU Age Group World Championship race to represent their country.

 One of the fantastic aspects of the age group concept is that it does not need a separate “masters” category or competition, but the ITU Age Group World Championship races are held as part of the same competition as the ITU Elite World Championships, meaning that age groupers can compete in green and gold in the same place and on the same weekend as Australia’s elite national triathlon team members!

 Age group athletes who become seriously involved in the sport and achieve results in National Races may qualify as Elite athletes.